probabilists/azula/README.md

 * A sampler defines a series of transition kernels $q(X_s \mid X_t)$ from $t$ to $s < t$ based on a noise schedule and a denoiser.
 Simulating these transitions from $t = 1$ to $0$ samples approximately from $p(X)$.

-This formalism is closely followed in the `azula` module.
+This formalism is closely followed by Azula's API.

 ```python
 from azula.denoise import PreconditionedDenoiser